DesperatePeter/starsector-advanced-weapon-control/README.md

 ## Known Issues ##

 - Depending on the machine/OS(?), keyboard inputs will not be accepted while holding SHIFT-Key.
-- Depending on the machine/OS(?), non-existent weapon groups will still toggle their mode (with no effect)

 If you happen to have any clues to fixing these issues, please let me know.